MicrosoftDocs/power-automate-docs/articles/common-data-model-intro.md

 ---
 # Create a flow that uses Common Data Service

-Improve operational efficiency with a unified view of business data by creating a flow that uses [Common Data Service](https://powerapps.microsoft.com/tutorials/data-platform-intro/).
+Improve operational efficiency with a unified view of business data by creating flows that use [Common Data Service](https://powerapps.microsoft.com/tutorials/data-platform-intro/).

-Deploy this secure business database that comprises of well-formed standard business entities (such as sales, purchase, customer service, and productivity) in your organization.
-Store organizational data in one or more [custom entities](https://powerapps.microsoft.com/tutorials/data-platform-create-entity/), which offer several benefits over external data sources such as Microsoft Excel and Salesforce.

-For example, you can leverage Common Data Service within Power Automate in these key ways:
+For example, you can use Common Data Service within Power Automate in these key ways:

-* Create a flow to import data, export data, or take action when data (such as sending a notification) changes.
-Note that this approach isn't a full synchronization service; it simply allows you to move data in or out on a per-entity basis.
+* Create a flow to import data, export data, or take action (such as sending a notification) when data  changes.
 For detailed steps, see the procedures later in this topic.
-* Instead of [creating an approval loop through email](wait-for-approvals.md), create a flow that stores approval state in an entity, and build a custom app in which users can approve or reject items.
+* Instead of [creating an approval loop through email](wait-for-approvals.md), create a flow that stores approval state in an entity, and then build a custom app in which users can approve or reject items.
 For detailed steps, see [Build an approval loop with Common Data Service](common-data-model-approve.md).

+In this article, you will create a flow that sends an email notification when a *Qualified Lead Process* creates a new *Opportunity* in Common Data Service.
+The notification includes the *Notes* from the *Lead*.

 ## Prerequisites